MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

 ### The 21 Balloons, by William Pène du Bois
 <img src="https://i.imgur.com/5210C7C.png" width="25%" />

-On School Library Journal's list of the Top 100 Children's Novels
+Winner of the Newbery Medal and on the School Library Journal's list of the Top 100 Children's Novels this is the marvelous fantasy story of

 <a href="https://www.bookdepository.com/Twenty-One-Balloons-William-Pene-du-Bois/9780140320978?ref=grid-view&qid=1675162115237&sr=1-1" rel="nofollow"> Buy on BookDepository </a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1003331053?sq=The%20Twenty-One%20Balloons&stype=productName" rel="nofollow">Buy on Orell Füssli</a>